Thanood/monterey-user-manual/creating_new_application/Aurelia-CLI/custom.md

 <br>

 Here (Image 11) we can see the effect of requesting to see `irrelevant tiles` which are shown with diagonal stripes - indicating that all these tiles cannot play any role in this specific project.
 This proves that Monterey has the ability to recognize any project's type (Aurelia-CLI in our case).
+See **[Monterey technical documentation - Project detection](https://aurelia-ui-toolkits.gitbooks.io/monterey-technical-documentation/content/project_detection.html)** for more details.

 <p align=center>
   <img src="https://cloud.githubusercontent.com/assets/2712405/17987221/cdd13780-6aec-11e6-993c-767339ef3a0b.png"></img>